Bumi H1 underlying earnings $54 million, output on track

-LONDON Mining group Bumi BUMIP.L, founded last year by billionaire financier Nat Rothschild as acquisition vehicle Vallar, posted underlying first-half earnings of $54 million and said production for the year was on track.
+LONDON Mining group Bumi BUMIP.L, founded last year by billionaire financier Nat Rothschild as acquisition vehicle Vallar, posted underlying first-half earnings of $54 million (32 million pounds) and said production for the year was on track.

 Bumi said it expected to produce 86 million tonnes of coal this year, up from 77 million, when posting its first interim results since the thermal coal producer listed under its new name in June -- giving Indonesia's politically connected Bakrie family a foothold in London.